 - The unvalidated endpoints utilized included 50% reduction in frequency, intensity, duration, or the migraine headache index (frequency X intensity X duration).

-- Some patients experienced “significant improvement” after surgery, but proceeded with additional surgery during follow-up periods.
-These patients and others were excluded from the final data analysis for unclear reasons.
+- Some patients experienced "significant improvement" after surgery, but proceeded with additional surgery during follow-up periods.
+These patients and others were _excluded _ from the final data analysis for unclear reasons.

 "MTSDS may be useful in a subset of migraine patients with or without coexisting headache disorders, but the supporting data at this time are not convincing.
 In addition to unclear efficacy, these procedures can also have complications including worsening pain and permanent itching.
 These procedures are often not covered by insurance, and can have an out of pocket cost of $10,000 - $15,000.
 Future studies should include imaging that demonstrates clear surgical targets that involve nerve compression (supraorbital neuralgia, occipital neuralgia) or intranasal contact points (contact point headache).
 MTSDS should be considered experimental at best based on available data, and patients considering surgery should have it performed as part of a clinical trial."